 As with other library materials, restriction of a child's access to the Internet is the responsibility of the parent or legal guardian.
 We cannot guarantee or supervise the safety and security of minors when they are using the Internet, electronic mail, chat rooms and other forms of direct electronic communications.
 The unauthorized disclosure, use and dissemination of personal identification information regarding minors is prohibited.
 Minors are not allowed to access materials that are harmful to them .
 It is the responsibility of the parents or guardians to monitor their child's Internet access and behavior while they are online in the Library.

 The Eldredge Public Library allows users to access their e-mail from the designated public computers.
-However, users may not configure Outlook Express or Netscape Messenger to access their e-mail.
+However, users may not configure Outlook Express to access their e-mail.
 E-mail is in no way associated with the Eldredge Public Library.
 Users are not allowed to use the library name or address when opening an e-mail account.

 The Eldredge Public Library makes no guarantees, implied or otherwise, regarding the reliability of the data connection and shall not be held liable for any loss or corruption of the data resulting from using the Internet connection.